python-discord/bot/bot/resources/tags/empty-json.md

 You most likely wanted to structure your JSON as a dictionary.
 To do this, change your JSON to read `{}`.

 Different data types are also supported.
-If you wish to read more on these, please refer to the following article: https://www.tutorialspoint.com/json/json_data_types.htm
+If you wish to read more on these, please refer to [this article](https://www.tutorialspoint.com/json/json_data_types.htm).